run2000/JSON-java/README.md

 representation.

-`JSONAppendable.java:` The JSONAppendable interface requires an `appendJSON()` method, allowing an object to provide its own JSON serialization as an `Appendable`.
+`JSONAppendable.java:` The JSONAppendable interface requires an `appendJSON()` method, allowing an object to provide its own JSON serialization using an `Appendable`.

 `JSONString.java:` The JSONString interface requires a `toJSONString()` method,